itucsdb1738/itucsdb1738/docs/developer/index.rst

      :scale: 50 %
      :alt: ER-Diagram

-     This is the ER-Diagram of database for the CS-CELL
+     This is the ER-Diagram of database for the CS-CELL.
+Blue columns means that they are primary keys, red columns are foreign keys.

 Below you can see all the entities.